davidtos/virtual_thread_workshop/README.md

 `ShutdownOnFailure` is not the only shutdown policy that you get with Java 21.
 During this step, you are going to implement the
 `ShutdownOnSuccess` shutdown policy.
 The **ShutdownOnSuccess** policy states that it will shut down the scope after a threads finishes successfully.

-For the next step, we are going to let another service know what page we just scraped.
+For the next step, you are going to let another service know what page you just scraped.
 To improve the speed of the scraper it doesn't matter which instance processes the request first.
 The fastest instance to process the request is the winner as far as the scraper is concerned.

 The URLs of the instances are: